HeldLab/ProteoSushi/README.md

 - Subcellular_Location

-  - The location(s) within the cell where this protein is typically found
+  - The location(s) within the cell where this protein is typically found.
+For example, mitochondria, nucleus, endoplasmic reticulum, etc.

 - Enzyme_Class